Snarkorel/llilum-wiki/SDK-User-Guide.md

 8. Visual Studio Llilum template and project type

 ## Creating the SDK
-In order to create the SDK, the user must first go through the [setup steps](https://github.com/NETMF/llilum/wiki/setup). **Be sure to actually build the entire Llilum Solution!**
+In order to create the SDK, the user must first go through the [setup steps](https://github.com/NETMF/llilum/wiki/Setup). **Be sure to actually build the entire Llilum Solution!**

-1. Open `<repo_root>\VisualStudio\LlilumProjectType\LlilumApplication.sln` right click on the solution, and click rebuild.
-2. Open a command prompt to the repository root, `run setenv.cmd`, CD into `"<repo root>\Scripts"`
-3. Run CreateSDKDrop.bat from the Scripts directory.
-If all goes well, no errors will be shown, and a folder called SDKDrop will be created and filled in the Scripts directory.
-To keep your repo clean, call `CreateSDKDrop.bat <path>` where path is the location of where to place the SDK.
+Full details on building the SDK are located in the [SDK source readme.md](https://github.com/NETMF/llilum/tree/dev/LlilumSDK)

 ## Installing Llilum SDK for VS2015
 1. If you have previously installed the Llilum SDK, open Visual Studio and go to ```Tools -> Extensions and Updates``` and remove the Llilum application VSIX.
 2. Close all instances of Visual Studio to avoid having to restart your machine
-3. Copy the SDK folder to a location without spaces i.e. C:\SDK.
-If you have previously installed this SDK, it would help to place the SDKDrop folder in the same place as you previously had it
-4. Open an administrative command prompt, CD to the ```SDKDrop``` directory, and run ```InstallVSTools.cmd <ARM GCC path> <LLVM path>```

-* The ARM GCC path should include the version and resemble the following: ```C:\ARM_GCC\4.9\```
-* The LLVM path should include the version and resemble the following: ```C:\LLVM\3.7.0\```
+3. Install Click on the MSI to install the SDK

+## Install Visual Studio Extension
+Install the Llilum Visual Studio project system and debugger extensions.
+This is isolated from the MSI to prevent binding the MSI to any particular Visual Studio Version.
+We may unify this with an installer executable in the future - for now they remain distinct.

 If you are still unsure, verify the following:
 * The ARM GCC directory contains "bin", "lib", and "arm-none-eabi" folders
-* The LLVM directory contains the following folder structure ```LLVM_DIR\build\x64\Debug\bin```

 ## Device setup
 * Setup your device following instructions at https://developer.mbed.org/platforms/mbed-LPC1768/.
 This includes updating the device firmware to support the MTP driver and virtual serial port.